terais-eu/terais-eu/content/authors/igor-farkas/_index.md

 - WP5
 ---
 Igor Farkaš holds a PhD degree in applied informatics and MSc degree in technical cybernetics, both from the Slovak University of Technology in Bratislava.
 In 2000-2003 he worked as a research fellow (postdoc) at the Department of Psychology, University of Richmond, VA where he worked on connectionist modeling of early lexical acquisition.
-Since 2003 he has been affiliated with the Department of Applied Informatics of the Faculty of Mathematics, Physics and Informatics, Comenius University in Bratislava, since 2014 as a full professor and the head of department.
+Since 2003 he has been affiliated with the Department of Applied Informatics of the Faculty of Mathematics, Physics and Informatics, Comenius University Bratislava, since 2014 as a full professor and the head of department.
 He coordinates the Cognition and Neural Computation research group, and the Centre for Cognitive Science.

 Igor Farkaš received a prestigious Fulbright scholarship (Department of Computer Science, University of Texas in Austin) and Humboldt scholarship (Department of Computational Linguistics and Phonetics, Saarland University, Germany).